Social Sciences Media & Communication

-With the multidisciplinary curriculum, students is exposed to the up-to-date knowledge of strategic planning, skills of influencing stakeholders, knowhow of managing crisis and reputation, as well as the many various communication challenges a profit, non-for-profit and government organization is facing today.
+With the multidisciplinary curriculum, students is exposed to the up-to-date knowledge of strategic planning, skills of influencing stakeholders, knowhow of managing crisis and reputation, as well as the many various communication challenges any for-profit, non-for-profit or government organization is facing today.

 Proud of you all for the graduation!

 - Business owners

 - Sales, Management, Marketing, IT Executives and Managers who are multi-tasking in various function lines of NGO, Public Utilities and Government